Since we launched HelpDocs 5 months ago I can safely say I’ve learned more than ever before.

 In that vain, I’ll be writing some more about our journey, and what’s working for us.

-If you’re interested you should sign up to our digest—we send out interesting startup reads from around the web (and some of our own) about once a month.
+If you’re interested you should sign up to our Bookmarked monthly—we send out interesting startup reads from around the web (and some of our own) about once a month.